chrisss404/check-mk-arm/README.md

-## Checkmk for RaspberryPi
+## Checkmk for Raspberry Pi

-The pre-built packages are tested on a Raspberry Pi 3 running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+The pre-built packages are tested on a Raspberry Pi 3 running [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
 Consider [building Checkmk yourself](#build-it-yourself) if you intend to run it on a different system.

 The sources of Checkmk can be found here: https://github.com/tribe29/checkmk

-### Install Checkmk on Raspbian
+### Install Checkmk to Raspberry Pi OS

 #### Get and install latest pre-built package